macroing/CEL4J-Artifact/README.md

 * You don't have to catch any `Exception`s thrown by a method.
 A catch-clause exists by default.
 * You can return anything you want from the script, but are not required to.
 * You can evaluate Java source code as part of the script itself, using the `eval(String)` method.
-* Some pragmas or pre-processor directives are supported.
-They all start with `#`.
-* One pragma is for importing.
-Use it like this `#import javax.swing.*;`.
-* One pragma is for redefining the package for the class.
-Use it like this `#package com.company;`.
+* To import packages you can use import statements like `import javax.swing.*;`.
+* To change package you can use package statements like `package com.company;`.
 * You can set a variable to the `ScriptContext` using the `set(String, Object)` method.
 * You can get a variable from the `ScriptContext` using the `get(String)` method.
 * Variables starting with `$` are treated in a special way.
 They are substituted with a cast to a variable from the `ScriptContext`.